Thanksgiving wines can be as varied as the meal, experts say

-NEW YORK (Reuters) - Thanksgiving dinner includes more than just turkey, with ample helpings of vegetables, stuffing and cranberries, so wine experts say there is no perfect food-wine pairing for the traditional American feast.
+NEW YORK, Nov 18 (Reuters) - Thanksgiving dinner includes more than just turkey, with ample helpings of vegetables, stuffing and cranberries, so wine experts say there is no perfect food-wine pairing for the traditional American feast.

 But because it is a family celebration, Ed McCarthy, a co-author of “Wine for Dummies,” said serving Champagne will impress guests as well as complement the meal.